Basimba people: Beliefs

 Today, between 40% and 50% of the Basimba people are Christians and 50% are Muslim.
 Besides that, traditional beliefs are very widespread among them.
 The most important features are ancestor worship (the term is called inappropriate by some authors) and totemism.

-The Basimba of Kisangani, who martyred Dr. Paul Carison of the Christ Church during the Congo Crisis of 1964–1965, participated in the Simba Rebellion, which was later defeated.
+The Basimba of Kisangani, who martyred Dr Paul Carison of the Christ Church during the Congo Crisis of 1964–1965, participated in the Simba Rebellion, which was later defeated.

 Totems

-Basimba totems Muziro have been in use among the Basimba people since the initial development of their culture.
-Totems identify the different clans among the Basimba people that historically made up the dynasties of their ancient civilization.
+Basimba totems (Muziro) have been in use among the Basimba people since the initial development of their culture.
+Totems identify the different clans among the Basimba people that historically made up the dynasties of their ancient civilisation.
 Seven different totems have been identified among the Basimba (Big Lion) people in Zimbabwe, Congo, Zambia, and Uganda, such as the Basimba among the Haya Tribe in Tanzania.

 People of the same clan use a common set of totems, usually animals or birds.

-Examples of animal totems include Ngo/mbwili Leopard, Leopard Cat, Genet Cat, which in the Lega language is known as Musimba and also known as Kasimba in the Luganda language and known as Zimba in the Luba language, Nshimba in the Bemba language, Lion (Mpologoma), Mbwa Dog, Kikere Frog, mamba Lungfish and Nkoko Rooster.
+Examples of animal totems include Ngo/mbwili (Leopard), Leopard Cat, Genet Cat, which in the Lega language is known as Musimba and also known as Kasimba in the Luganda language and known as Zimba in the Luba language, Nshimba in the Bemba language, Lion (Mpologoma), Mbwa (Dog), Kikere (Frog) and Nkoko (Rooster).
 People of the same totem are the descendants of one common ancestor (the founder of that totem) and thus are not allowed to marry or have an intimate relationship.
 The totems cross-regional groupings and, therefore, provide a wall for the development of ethnic groups among the Basimba.

-Basimba chiefs are required to be able to recite the history of their totem group, right from the initial founder before they can be sworn in as chiefs.
+Basimba chiefs are required to be able to recite the history of their totem group, right from the initial founder, before they can be sworn in as chiefs.